r-s-lewis/data-science-S2023/challenges/c10-sat-assignment.md

 - To what extent does `both_SAT` look like a normal distribution?
   - Not very
 - To what extent does `high_GPA` look like a normal distribution?
-  - Somewhat
+  - Not very
 - To what extent does `univ_GPA` look like a normal distribution?
-  - Maybe if you removed outliers
+  - Not very

 Keep in mind your findings as you complete q4.